 Shiroube, a new marketplace that enables local residents to offer guides and services for travellers, recently launched its open beta version (Update – January 2023: The website seems to be out of use, and we therefore deactivated the original link).
 This new travel marketplace could be compared to an Airbnb for travel services.

 According to Shiroube’s founders, the platform already covers more than 1,000 cities.
-The two founders of Shiroube (Tatsuo Sato and Takuya Matoba) started the business, which is completely bootstrapped, in the beginning of this year.
+The two founders Tatsuo Sato and Takuya Matoba started the business, which is completely bootstrapped, at the beginning of this year.

-Tatsuo Sato, originally an engineer by profession, worked in the international business development at Index-Atlas Holdings (in Japan) for 10 years.
-Takuya Matoba is the “Tech Guru” behind Shiroube and worked previously for Fujisoft ABC and Uniden.
-All tech and supportive operations at Shiroube are done in Tokyo (Japan).
-But Tatsuo is based in Paris and London for marketing and driving everything else.
-According to the founding team, this international location mixture works very well.
-While they enjoy cheap yet high quality of technology service in Japan, the founders can focus on their mostly European userbase.
+The startup’s second co-founder Takuya Matoba previously worked for Fujisoft ABC and Uniden, and is the tech guru behind Shiroube.
+All tech and supportive operations are carried out in Tokyo, but Tatsuo is based in Paris and London for marketing purposes and to drive everything else in the business.
+According to the founding team, this international location mixture works very well, as while they enjoy cheap yet high quality technology services in Japan, the founders can focus on their mostly European user base.

 The goal for Shiroube this year is to attract at least 10,000 people to use the service, and in the near future, the startup plans to introduce others languages on the service, particularly European languages such as German, French, Spanish and Italian.

 By the way: If you are interested in getting unlimited access to our full editorial archive, our startup database, and many other CLUB benefits, consider joining our EU-Startups CLUB.